Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

+Over the next 80 nm of implantation depth, $\sigma_{\mathrm{D}}$ gradually decreases to 1.38 pm, contrasting with the damage extent predicted by TRIM calculations.
+This discrepancy can be explained by channeling along low-index zones, which increases implantation depth beyond that expected in an amorphous model\cite{impactofchanneling}.
+Moreover, at an implantation depth of 120 nm, $\sigma_{\mathrm{D}}$ and $\sigma_{\mathrm{P}}$ remain above that of a pristine SiC ($\sigma_{\mathrm{D}}$ = 0.95 $\pm$ 0.2 pm, $\sigma_{\mathrm{P}}$ = 0.088 $\pm$ 0.020 rad).
+Thus, even minute displacements induced by implantation can be measured using MEP.

-The three-dimensional ptychography reconstructions enables displacements to be visualized along the atom columns, as shown in \textbf{Supplementary Video 1 and 2} for implantation depths of 40 and 120 nm.
-Two randomly selected and representative Si atom columns and their displacements away from the column depth-average (dashed line)are shown in \textbf{Figure \ref{implantationdefect}a} at the corresponding implantation depths.
-For the 40 nm deep case, Si exhibits significant \textit{xy}-plane displacements up to approximately 20 pm, while at 120 nm, a maximum displacement of 10 pm is observed, or half that at a depth of 40 nm.
-Viewed along the atom columns, the displacement magnitude and angle for 10 columns at each implantation depth (\textbf{Figure \ref{implantationdefect}b}) and distribution of all displacements (\textbf{Figure \ref{implantationdefect}c}), show near isotropic distributions in each case.
-Moreover, for the C sublattice, higher displacement magnitudes are observed compared to Si (\textbf{Supplementary Figure 4}), likely due to the lower displacement threshold of C compared to Si\cite{meyer2012accurate}.
+Beyond the statistical average of damage within a reconstructed volume, the implantation-induced displacements can also be directly visualized \textit{along} the atom columns, as observed in Supplementary Videos 1 and 2 at implantation depths of 40 and 120 nm, respectively.
+Two randomly selected, representative Si atom columns and their displacements away from the column depth-average (dashed line) are shown in Figure \ref{implantationdefect}a.
+For the 40 nm deep case, Si exhibits significant \textit{xy}-plane displacements up to approximately 20 pm, while at 120 nm the maximum displacement is 10 pm.

+For the two implantation depths, the displacement magnitude and angle perpendicular to the electron beam for 10 randomly chosen atom columns are shown in Figure \ref{implantationdefect}b, and the 2D histogram of all projected displacements are shown in Figure \ref{implantationdefect}c).
+In each case, the displacement distributions are approximately isotropic, with significantly larger displacements occurring at 40 nm deep compared to 120 nm deep.
+Moreover, across all datasets (pristine, 40 nm, and 120 nm implantation depths), the C sublattice exhibits higher displacement magnitudes than Si (Figure S6, Table S1), likely due to the lower displacement threshold of C compared to Si\cite{meyer2012accurate}.